How to use the Olio app: get free food & household items

 Olio's features

 Olio UK began as a simple free food app for sharing between neighbours, but its growth has meant there are lots of different features and ways to use it.
+So how does Olio work?

 Free

-Use the filter to set how far you’re willing to travel to collect items, from 0.3 miles to 16 miles.
+To collect: use the filter to set how far you’re willing to travel to collect items, from 0.3 miles to 16 miles.
 You can also sort items by newest or by closest, which is useful if you check the app regularly or you’re in a large city with lots of listings.
 Hit ‘request this’ if you see something you’re interested in and arrange a collection by message.

 free food on olio